This disorder may be caused by food allergies.

 Eosinophils are a type of white blood cell that play an important role in the body's response to allergic reactions, asthma, and infection with parasites.
 Eosinophilic esophagitis may be caused by an allergic reaction to certain foods in people who have genetic risk factors.
 The allergic reaction causes inflammation that irritates the esophagus.
 If not treated, the inflammation eventually leads to chronic narrowing (stricture) of the esophagus.

-Infants and children may refuse to eat and have vomiting, chest pain, or both.
+Infants and children may refuse to eat and have vomiting, weight loss, and abdominal pain, chest pain, or a combination.

-Doctors suspect the diagnosis of eosinophilic esophagitis in people of any age who have symptoms of GERD that do not go away with typical treatment and in adults who have food lodged in their esophagus.
+Doctors suspect the diagnosis of eosinophilic esophagitis in people of any age who have other allergic disorders and difficulty swallowing solid foods.
+The diagnosis is also suspected in people who have symptoms of GERD that do not go away with typical treatment.

 To diagnose the disorder, doctors look in the esophagus with a flexible tube (endoscopy).
 During the endoscopy, doctors take tissue samples to analyze under a microscope (called a biopsy).